 Essentially, US operators are banned from flying north of a line KAPET-NODMA-ORBAT-PAKER-PARIM-RIBOK.
 The US FAA specifically mentions UT702 and M999 as being ok to use.

-With the overall increase in drone and missile activity, there is a clear risk to operations in Saudi airspace, even outside the SCATANA area.
+With the overall increase in drone and missile activity, there is a clear risk to operations in Saudi airspace, even outside the ESCAT area in the south.
 The conflict between Saudi Arabia and Yemen remains complex and volatile.
-Safeairspace.net continues to provide up-to-date information for both Saudi and Yemen airspace.
+SafeAirspace.net continues to provide up-to-date information for both Saudi and Yemen airspace.

 More on the topic: